jorgeboucas/docker_nextcloud_etherpad/README.md

 ## Nextcloud with WebRTC and etherpad with private and group pads

 The `Dockerfile` used here starts with `FROM ubuntu` which means that by each build you run you will be starting from the latest ubuntu image available on Docker.
-It also means you can use this `Dockerfile` to build this image for diferent architectures eg. x86_64 (Mac); ARM (Rasbperry Pi).
+It also means you can use this `Dockerfile` to build this image for diferent architectures eg. x86_64 (Mac); ARM (Raspberry Pi).

 As we will be generating ssl certificates with a Certificate Authority you will need to make sure your raspberry pi is accessible to the world.
 For this you will need to make sure your router is